jrmbchtl/riscv-fr/README.md

 # riscv-fr
-Flush and Reload on RISC-V
+This is an example implementation for Flush and Reload on RISC-V, not meant for production.